Efficiently Set Up Your Preschool You Can Call Us

 Learning Centers

 Different areas within the classroom are dedicated to various activities, such as art, reading, and construction.
-These learning centers provide children various experiences and opportunities to explore their interests.
+These learning centers provide children with various experiences and opportunities to explore their interests.
 The materials in these centers are often open-ended, allowing children to use them in multiple ways.

 Open Spaces